• Skip to primary navigation

 French onion soup is a comfort food for me.
 The croutons and the melted cheese on top are a bonus treat when I have this.
 Love it!

-Why do you like this french onion soup recipe?
+Why do you like this French onion soup recipe?

 French onion soup can easily be a meal.
 Perfect on its own for lunch.
-With a salad and a few extra croutons or a piece of french toast covered in cheese as dinner.
+With a salad and a few extra croutons or a piece of French toast covered in cheese as dinner.

 There are so many different options for the bread/crouton toppings.
 Seriously, you don't need to run to the store.
 You just need to look in your pantry to see what you have.
-I have made my french onion soup with different bread(like) toppings, under melted cheese, and they are all good.
+I have made my French onion soup with different bread(like) toppings, under melted cheese, and they are all good.
 The different topics can add a fun flavor variety to this soup.

 Different toppings for French Onion Soup